Hoppseoy® RETURN TO BASE

 ANALYSIS Building the picture.
 Timeline reconstruction, actor attribution, infrastructure mapping, and impact assessment.
 What was accessed, from where, by whom, and for how long?

-ATTRIBUTION Where possible, identifying the individual or group responsible — through digital fingerprints, behavioral patterns, infrastructure reuse, and open-source intelligence.
+ATTRIBUTION Where possible, identifying the individual or group responsible, tracing digital fingerprints, behavioral patterns, infrastructure reuse, and open-source intelligence.

 • Forensic documentation: Findings are recorded in a format that is reproducible and auditable.
 Analytical judgments are clearly separated from raw evidence.